A glimpse at Autohome Inc.'s potential climb to old highs - The Dwinnex

-As of close of business last night, Autohome Inc.’s stock clocked out at $29.23, up 1.46% from its previous closing price of $28.81.
-In other words, the price has increased by $+0.42 from its previous closing price.
-On the day, 527066 shares were traded.
-ATHM stock price reached its highest trading level at $30.38 during the session, while it also had its lowest trading level at $29.17.
+As of close of business last night, Autohome Inc.’s stock clocked out at $29.29, down -7.57% from its previous closing price of $31.69.
+In other words, the price has decreased by -$2.40 from its previous closing price.
+On the day, 500521 shares were traded.
+ATHM stock price reached its highest trading level at $31.67 during the session, while it also had its lowest trading level at $29.00.

 Top 5 Cheap Stocks to Own Right Now